marlesson/meta-bandit-selector/README.md

 ```

 ## Cite us
-Please cite the associated paper for this work if you use this code:
+Please cite the associated paper for this work if you use this code [Paper]:
 ```
 @article{smc2020metabandit,
-  title={Contextual Meta-Bandit for Recommender Systems Selection}, author={Santana, Melo, and Camargo, et al.}, journal={}, year={2020}
+  title={Contextual Meta-Bandit for Recommender Systems Selection}, author={Marlesson R. O. de Santana and
+          Luckeciano C. Melo and
+          Fernando H. F. Camargo and
+          Bruno Brandão and
+          Renan Oliveira and
+          Sandor Caetano and
+          Anderson Soares},
+  journal={},
+  year={2020}
 }